Pact of Genoa: Background

-History

-Prior to signing
+Negotiations

 In March 1705, during the War of the Spanish Succession, Queen Anne named Mitford Crowe as one of her committee members.
 Crowe, a liquor merchant loyal to the Principality of Catalonia, was chosen "to form an alliance between us and the mentioned Principality or whichever other Spanish province".
 He was given instructions to negotiate with Catalan representatives "having been informed of the Catalonian people's inclination to liberate themselves from France's imposed yoke and to remove the Duke of Anjou's power to return to the House of the Habsburgs."
 Crowe had informed the anti-Borbon Grand Alliance, which included England, that "the Catalans were an independent people that lived under their own laws and privileges that would want to support a king that committed to restoring their ancient rights".

 However, Crowe couldn't interview any Catalan representatives due to viceroy Velasco's continuing with his repressive campaign against Austracist Catalans, regardless of their involvement in the failed conspiracy from 1704.
 In response to this, Crowe put himself into contact with the Vigatans, who agreed to an Anglo-Catalan alliance in the name of the Principality.
 This group of landowners and nobles from the Plain of Vic was the first Austracist group in Catalonia to take up arms against Philip V. In the spring of 1705, they had seized Plain of Vic while a second Austracist group from the Camp de Tarragona was handled by the Nebot family from Riudoms.

-The signing
+Signing

 Crowe's initiative gave a location for the Vigatans to meet at on 17 May 1705 at Saint Sebastian's chapel in the parish church of Santa Eulàlia de Riuprimer, where they agreed to grant complete power to the young nobleman Antoni de Peguera i d'Aimeric and the lawyer Domènec Perera, signing the treaty with England in the name of Catalonia.
 The document says the following concerning powers:

 The pact was signed in Genoa on 20 June 1705 by De Peguera and Perera, in the name of the Principality of Catalonia, and by Crowe, as commissioner of the Kingdom of England.